 - “Mission” hate crimes (1%) are committed by offenders who make a career out of hate.
 They often write at length about their hate and have elaborate, pre-meditated plans of attack.

-Hateful speech – often intended to degrade, intimidate or incite violence or discrimination against certain groups – is protected by the First Amendment and is not punishable under criminal law.
-However, racial, anti-Semitic or anti-LGBT slurs – or other speech that vilifies a targeted group – can be evidence of a hate crime when used by someone during the commission of an underlying crime.
-In fact, in 99% of cases reported to police from 2004-2015, hate crime victims cite the language used by the offenders.
+Hateful speech – often intended to degrade, intimidate, or incite violence or discrimination against certain groups – is protected by the First Amendment and is not punishable under criminal law.
+However, the First Amendment does not protect violence, nor does it prevent the government from imposing criminal penalties for violent discriminatory conduct directed against victims on the basis of their personal characteristics.
+Americans are free to think, preach, and believe whatever they want.
+It is only when an individual commits a crime based on those biased beliefs and intentionally targets another for violence or vandalism that a hate crime statute can be triggered.
+Of course, racial, antisemitic, or anti-LGBTQ slurs – or other speech that vilifies a targeted group – can be evidence of a hate crime when used by someone during the commission of an underlying crime.

-Differentiating terrorist attacks from hate crimes is important to understanding motive, addressing the root causes of an offense and prosecuting the offenders.
-Hate crimes are motivated at least in part by an offender’s personal bias and are sometimes committed by nonpolitical youths simply for the thrill of it.
+Differentiating terrorist attacks from hate crimes is important to understanding motive, addressing the root causes of an offense, and prosecuting the offenders.
+Hate crimes are motivated at least in part by an offender’s personal bias and are disproportionately committed by nonpolitical youths, acting alone, not under the direction of an organized hate group, simply for the thrill of it.
 Terrorist attacks, on the other hand, are violent acts inspired primarily by extremist beliefs and intended as political or ideological statements.
-Rather than target a specific identity – such as Jews or Muslims, as in a hate crime – offenders typically target government installations or groups of civilians related more by proximity than by their individual identity.
+In some cases, perpetrators target individuals or institutions association with a specific identity – such as Jews or Muslims, as in a hate crime.
+In other cases, offenders target government installations or groups of civilians related more by proximity than by their individual identity.

 Sometimes, a violent crime can be considered both a hate crime and a terrorist attack.
-An example is the 2015 massacre of nine African Americans at a church in Charleston by white supremacist Dylann Roof.
+An example is the 2015 massacre of nine Black people at a church in Charleston by a young white supremacist.
 For the most part, though, terrorist attacks are not included in tabulations of hate crimes.

 In 1990, Congress passed the Hate Crime Statistics Act.
-It required the attorney general to collect data about crimes that exhibit evidence of prejudice based on race, religion, sexual orientation or ethnicity.
-This led to the nationwide collection of hate crime data under the Uniform Crime Reporting (UCR) program, which has been gathering crime data from state and local law enforcement agencies on a voluntary basis since 1930.
-The FBI uses the data to produce its annual hate crime report.
+It required the attorney general to publish an annual report on crimes that exhibit evidence of prejudice based on race, religion, sexual orientation, or ethnicity.
+The FBI was tasked with collecting and reporting this data under its UCR program, which has been gathering crime data from state and local law enforcement agencies on a voluntary basis since 1930.

 In 1994, the Violent Crime Control and Law Enforcement Act amended the Hate Crime Statistics Act to include bias against persons with disabilities.